 How-to: Build a metrics graph to analyze related metrics

-Each metric in Metrics Advisor is monitored separately by a model that learns from historical data to predict future trends.
-Each metric has a separate model that is applied to it.
-In some cases however, several metrics may relate to each other, and anomalies need to be analyzed across multiple metrics.
-The Metrics Graph helps with this.
+Each time series in Metrics Advisor is monitored separately by a model that learns from historical data to predict future trends.
+Anomalies will be detected if any data point falls out of the historical pattern.
+In some cases, however, several metrics may relate to each other, and anomalies need to be analyzed across multiple metrics.
+Metrics graph is just the tool that helps with this.

 Select a metric to put the first node to the graph

-Click the Metrics Graph tab in the navigation bar.
-The first step in building a metrics graph is to put a node onto the graph.
-Select a data feed and metric at the top of the page.
+Click the Metrics graph tab in the navigation bar.
+The first step for building a metrics graph is to put a node onto the graph.
+Select a data feed and a metric at the top of the page.
 A node will appear in the bottom panel.

 Add a node/relation on existing node

-Click Add relation, and you will be able to choose another metric, and specify the relation type between the two nodes.
+Select Add relation, and you will be able to choose another metric and specify the relation type between the two nodes.
 You can also apply specific dimension filters.

 View related metrics anomaly status in incident hub